TobeOsueke/lifehacks/README.md

 3. Regious - Christian Faith

 # Pages
-Each categories has their pages and topics under a category is grouped as sub-page of the main page for the category.
+Each categories has their pages and topics under a category is displayed on same page with in-page navigation.
 Below are a description of all the pages:

 1. Home Page - This page presents a description of the website and display a link to various categories
 2. Professional Page - Shows the menu bar, list of topics for this category and footer